bb039/Capstone_TeamEarwax-Audiology/README.md

 ### Version 0.9.0
  - Replaced the usage of an earwax sphere with an earwax cube, using said cube to create an earwax mass for the player to clear from the ear canal
  - Reworked the scripting of the earwax sphere with a new script, giving a better impression of an earwax material that can stick and does not roll or move freely within the ear canal
+ - This reworked and new code for Version 0.9.0 can be found within the Brayson-Dev branch

 ### Version 0.8.1
  - Replaced previous patient model (head) with full body patient model